CBSE-summer2024/team2/README.md

 # team2
 # E-Commerce Website

 This is an e-commerce website project featuring various components built using different technologies.
-The project includes a navbar, shopping cart, card components, a list of categories, and authentication functionalities.
+The project includes a navbar, shopping ,footer,cart, card components, a list of categories, and authentication functionalities.

 ## Project Overview